auraphp/Aura.View/Aura.View/README.md

 - two step: $manager->render($data, function () {...}, function () {...});

-- how to use helpers

 - extract the view & layout to the finder as named closures

-- extract the finder view & layout to a class
+- extract the finder view & layout to a named script

-- using resolution stacks in the finder
+- using paths and prefix stacks in the finder

+- using helpers

 <?php
 $view->render($data, function () {